apache/drill/README.md

 # Documentation Guidelines

 The documentation pages are placed under `_docs`.
+You can modify existing .md files, or you can create new .md files to add to the Apache Drill documentation site.
+Create pull requests to submit your documentation updates.

+## Creating New MarkDown Files

+If you create new MarkDown (.md) files, include the required YAML front matter and name the file using the methods described in this section.

-Most files, in the YAML front matter, have three important parameters:
+The YAML front matter has three important parameters:

 * `title:` - This is the title of the page enclosed in quotation marks.
 Each page must have a *unique* title
 * `date:` - This field is needed for Jekyll to write a last-modified date.
 Initially, leave this field blank.